3 March 2025

-Did you buy a home in 2023?
-Then, you are eligible to receive tax money back in 2024.
+Did you buy a home in 2024?
+Then, you are eligible to receive tax money back in 2025.
 In the Netherlands, homeowners can take advantage of unique tax deductions when filing their tax returns from March 1 to April 30.
+Please note: the article is updated for 2025.

 Which fees are tax deductible when buying a home?